Find out about the support available to you as an international student, including accommodation, career, emergency and personal.

 For international students we have a designated Accommodation Adviser who can help you through the process of finding a place to stay or advise on lease or contractual issues.
 Please don’t hesitate to contact him with any queries relating to accommodation.

 As a Swinburne student, you can access several services to help you improve your employability including access to the SwinEmploy database.
-Extra employability support and tailored workshops are available for International students, to enhance their opportunities and employability skills from our designated International Student Advisor – Employability.
+Extra employability support and tailored workshops are available for international students, to enhance your opportunities and employability skills.

 Swinburne provides support when you're affected by an emergency, whether it's in Australia or your home country.